-The Ronde van Vlaanderen or Tour of Flanders, is celebrating its 100th anniversary this year in April!
-Flanders’ biggest cycling classic kicks off on the 3rd of April 2016, and don’t think the event is confined to hardcore cyclists – there’s a huge festival taking place alongside the course as well, as well as an amateur official Cyclosportive that takes place a day before.
+The Ronde van Vlaanderen or Tour of Flanders is one of cycling’s greatest classics.
+But don’t think the event is confined to hardcore cyclists – a huge festival takes place alongside the course as well, and an amateur official Cyclosportive takes place a day before.

 The Tour of Flanders is a one-day race that traditionally takes place on a Sunday.
 Every year, one million cycle fans climb up the hills on the East of Flanders to cheer for their favorite cyclists.
 Half of Flanders is either lined up alongside the course or sitting at home with their family, watching television and enjoying traditional Belgian food, like Belgian fries with mayonnaise and Filet Americain (beef stew).

 It’s a bit like the Belgian version of the Super Bowl, except with cyclists and waffles added – so obviously it’s much better!

 All over the world, 50 million people follow the famous Ronde van Vlaanderen/Tour of Flanders on television.
 But wouldn’t it be amazing to see Cancellara or Boonen flash by in person?
 If you are a cycle or travel enthusiast, the event is definitely worth a trip to Belgium’s most beautiful cycling course, which is just 50 km – or a 20 minute train ride – away from iconic medieval cities like Ghent and Bruges.